 Founded in 2013, in Coweta County Georgia, the board of directors made a decision to be a youth based development organization.
-The board of directors, peopled with successful professional community leaders designed a strategic plan for success.
-The purpose is in defining generational patterns in families to allow for positive results so the next generation has the opportunity to thrive.
+How does this work?
+By working with parents and other adults in a child’s life.
+The board of directors, working together with those in our community designed a strategic plan that looks at barriers our families and youth are facing that prevent success.
+Looking at generational patterns in families, we look for solutions to the issues that prevent them from success.

-Family Patterns Matter believes that investing in youth programs to help other youths will build a more effective solution in family issues in addition to shaping our society with more conscientious, collaborative and caring people.
+Family Patterns Matter believes that listening to youth we will gain insight and be instrumental in finding effective solutions to address family issues in addition to shaping our society with more conscientious, collaborative and caring people.

-- Youth Advisory Board: Brings pre-teen and teen perspectives in defining issues that impact their life.
+- Youth In Action: Brings pre-teen and teen perspectives in defining issues that impact their life.

-- The truth of the troubled teen: “Youth Offenders” asks the tough questions facing all of us.
+- The Truth of the Troubled teen: “Youth Offenders” asks the tough questions facing all of us.
 What is the dynamic of the family where gangs, drugs, violence and school drop- out occurs?
-Can a generation issue seen in these families be the cause?
+Can a generational issue seen in these families be the cause?
+Or the social contacts they make?
 Is there a solution to end the cycle?

 - Grandparents Raising Grandchildren is a growing family dynamic.
 Listening to the grandparent and the child gives insight into the dynamics and need for support.